Idris2244/2017-Crime-State-/README.md

 August recorded the least revenue generated.
 Discount and promo can be offered during this month.
 Total revenue increase in March comparing tonthe previous years by $294,030.

+#### Revenue Overview (June 2017 - October 2018)

+The total revenue generated from June 2017 to October 2018 amounts to $14.44 million.
+Among the top 10 revenue-generating products, Lego Bricks lead with the highest revenue of $2,388,882.
+This is followed by Color-Buds, which contributed $1,564,476.
+Conversely, the Dart Gun recorded the lowest revenue of $505,092 within the top 10 products.

+#### Profit Analysis (June 2017 - October 2018)

+The total profit from June 2017 to October 2018 stands at $4.01 million.
+Within the top 10 products by profit, Color-Buds achieved the highest profit, totaling $834,944.
+This is followed by Active Figures, which generated a profit of $347,748.
+In contrast, Splash Balls recorded the lowest profit among the top 10 products, with $60,248.

+---

+### Conclusion

+The analysis of store location expansion plans provides valuable insights into optimizing retail operations and making informed strategic decisions.
+By leveraging data on inventory, products, sales, and store locations, we can identify high-potential areas for expansion and enhance overall store performance.